 Another interesting topic was about the importance of the coworking brand.
-It was interesting discussion that I believe highlighed the most important bits in branding for coworking spaces:
+It was an interesting discussion that I believe highlighted the most important bits in branding for coworking spaces:

 Imagine you have and underdeveloped area.
 At some point new coworking space pop up and in several months hundreds of creative people, entrepreneurs and businesses gather together in one place.
 It is really about time they will change the whole ecosystem and local area.

 These were the topics that grab my attention and now is time for the second day.
 Stay tuned for more updates.